-Gordon Banks at 80: The World Cup win, waiting for Liverpool and the greatest save
+Gordon Banks: World Cup glory, waiting for Liverpool and the greatest save

 - From the section Football

-And to celebrate the life of Gordon Banks, Radio 5 live's Sportsweek have done an in-depth interview with the World Cup winner.
+To mark his 80th birthday on 30 December 2017, Radio 5 live's Sportsweek spoke to the 1966 World Cup-winner to reflect on his life and career.

-From his humble beginnings hauling coal in Sheffield to the triumph of the 1966 tournament and that save against Pele in 1970, Banks has a fascinating tale to tell.
+Here, in his own words, he describes his humble beginnings hauling coal in Sheffield to the triumph of the 1966 tournament and that save against Pele in 1970.

 'Sorry son, no more school, we need the money'

-Gordon Banks was born in Sheffield in 1937 and raised in the working class area of Tinsley.
+Gordon Banks was born in Sheffield in 1937 and raised in the working-class area of Tinsley.
 He had a short spell with Sheffield Schoolboys and played for amateur side Millspaugh among other clubs.
 It was while playing for Millspaugh that he was offered a trial by Chesterfield in March 1953.

 You couldn't say playing for Sheffield Boys gave me much experience - I was dropped after two games.